tmkim/mle-basic/README.txt

     - starting to set up submit button to create new exam -> need to make new component for StartExam?
     ** TODO: search for exam with qCount = 0

+03/24/2023
+    - working on query database for EmptyExam
+    - created dummy "EmptyExam" in database and non-EmptyExam
+    - query for ID works, trying to figure out if/how I can set up multiple get() or need to conditionalize one ^ used conditional, query works, trying to figure out how to store result for use outside of subscribe